A Digital Nomad Guide to Manali, India

 I spent my days walking in the bylanes of Manali, around old stone houses, appreciating its architecture, breathing in the fresh air, leaving my worries behind, and just being in the moment.
 I sat in cafes reading books and eating delicious food for breakfast, lunch, and dinner.
 When we were not strolling outside, my friends and I would spend our time inside our rooms, looking out the window, talking to each other, playing Bob Dylan and Pink Floyd on our speaker, synching it with the sound of the river flowing by or simply doing nothing.
 No matter what we did though, it was enough.

 In that moment there, embraced by the Himalayas, we knew we were enough.
 The time we spent in Manali together wandering around the mountains is still etched in our hearts.

-Places to work from in Manali
+Best Places to Work in Manali

 Due to the expansion in social media, every place has internet.
 In some areas, mobile networks work pretty well too.
 If you’re a digital nomad, looking for coworking spaces, cafes et al to work from in Manali, here are some of the places that you must try!